FAQ

 I am a fee-only advisor, which means all payments come directly from clients.
 I don’t sell insurance products, earn commissions, or get referral bonuses for making recommendations.

-Investment management is included in the Planning Fee for up to $500k of invested assets for couples and $400k for individuals.
+Investment management is included in the Planning Fee for up to $800k of invested assets for couples and $500k for individuals.
 Above that level, a 1% investment fee replaces the Financial Planning Fee.
-More details on services and pricing at the bottom of this post.
+The investment fee reduces to 0.75% above $1mm invested and 0.50% above $3mm invested.

 What are my all-in costs?